gyselax/gyselalibxx/docs/first_steps/landau_damping_tutorial.md

 ### Generating the Grid from the Spline Space

-The grid is constructed from the Greville abcissae of the b-splines using DDC as follows:
+The grid is constructed from the Greville abscissae of the b-splines using DDC as follows:

 ```cpp
 auto constexpr SplineXBoundary = ddc::BoundCond::PERIODIC;